Read about our Commissioners – the men and women who hear appeals and make decisions.

 Appointed 01 May 2023: Appeals Commissioner

 Sania is an employment, labour and human rights lawyer practicing in Alberta and BC.
-She is also a sessional instructor at the University of Calgary Faculty of Law teaching Critical Race Theory and Law and is currently working on her Masters of Law part-time there as well.
-Sania is active on many Boards and Committees for multiple lawyer and community organizations.
-She was recognized in 2022 as a Top 30 Under 30 by the Alberta Council of Global Cooperation.
-Also in 2022, she was the recipient of the Women Who Inspire Award by the Canadian Council of Muslim Women and the Community Crusader Award by the South Asian Inspiration Awards.
+She is also a sessional instructor at the University of Calgary Faculty of Law, teaching Critical Race Theory and Law, and is currently working on her Masters of Law part-time there as well.
+Sania is active on many boards and committees for multiple lawyer and community organizations.
+She was recognized in 2022 as a Top 30 Under 30 by the Alberta Council of Global Cooperation, and she was the recipient of the Women Who Inspire Award by the Canadian Council of Muslim Women, and the Community Crusader Award by the South Asian Inspiration Awards.
 In 2023, she was awarded the Rising Star Award by the South Asian Bar Association of Calgary and was shortlisted as an Excellence Awardee in the Female Trailblazer (Private Practice) category for the Canadian Law Awards.
 She was recently named one of 2023's Top 25 Influential Lawyers by Canadian Lawyer Magazine.

 Gideon Christian